hsheric0210/Feckdoor/Config.md

 ### Killswitch
 * Specify the Kill-switch keybind
 * It is an sequence of [vkCode](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) in hexadecimal format, separated by SPACE(```' '```) (neither comma(```','```) nor semicolon(```';'```))
-* You can disable Kill-switch by leaving it empty, but laeving no Kill-switch is heavily discouraged.
+* You can disable Kill-switch by leaving it empty, but leaving no Kill-switch is heavily discouraged.

 > For example:
 > Setting it to ```'1B 20 23'``` will bind the Kill-switch to 'ESC + SPACE + END' key combo